 - Use flour or powdered sugar on your work surface to keep the dough from sticking.

-- Try to work the dough as little as possible.
+- Work the dough as little as possible.
 Overworking the dough makes for tough sugar cookies.

 - Line your baking sheet with parchment paper.
 It makes the cookies easier to remove and helps prevent breakage.